leevincentwilson/arduino_bluetooth_node/README.md

           npm start

 4. Look at your console and your Serial Monitor, you should now see the computer and the Arduino have a little chat.

+#Contact Me

+This is a little library I put together after working on the problem for a little while, it's not perfect and i'm sure there are better ways to do it.
+Any comments, problems or improvements please let me know by adding a comment on the [Arduino Projects Page](https://create.arduino.cc/projecthub/mayooghgirish/arduino-bluetooth-basic-tutorial-d8b737)

+Thanks,

+Lee